AguaClara/Textbook/Acid_Rain/Acid_Rain.rst

     \left[{H}^{+} \right]{\; }+{\; }\left[{A}_{{org}}^{{-}} \right]{\; }\to \; \left[{HA}_{{org}} \right]

 In essence, the ANC of a system is a result of the reaction of acid inputs to form associated acids from basic anions that were dissolved in the lake water.
-The ANC (equation \eqref{ZEqnNum961046}) is consumed as the basic anions are converted to associated acids.
+The ANC (equation :eq:`eq_ANC_definition1`) is consumed as the basic anions are converted to associated acids.
 This conversion is near completion at low pH (approximately pH 4.5 for the bicarbonate and carbonate components of ANC).
 Neutralizing capacity to another (probably higher) pH may be more useful for natural aquatic systems.
 Determination of ANC to a particular pH is fundamentally easy --- simply add and measure the amount of acid required to lower the sample pH from its initial value to the pH of interest.
 Techniques to measure ANC are described under the procedures section of this lab.

 Neutralization of acid precipitation can occur in the watershed or directly in the lake.
 How much neutralization occurs in the watershed versus the lake is a function of the watershed to lake surface area.
 Generally, watershed neutralization is dominant.
-Recently engineered remediation of acid lakes has been accomplished by adding bases such as limestone, lime, or sodium bicarbonate to the watershed or directly to the lakes.
+Engineered remediation of acid lakes has been accomplished by adding bases such as limestone, lime, or sodium bicarbonate to the watershed or directly to the lakes.

 .. _heading_Acid_Rain_Reactor_Theory_Applied_to_Acid_Lake_Remediation: